goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

   limits if necessary.
 - Plugins using WebSockets or similar should implement connection retry logic to gracefully handle connection interruptions.
+- Plugins and backend servers should implement version checking logic such that outdated clients are properly handled.
+Plugins and backend servers should also consider implementing MOTD or notification systems to inform users of planned outages, impending upgrades, deprecation notices, maintenance, and similar status updates.

 [lets-encrypt]: https://letsencrypt.org/